chrisgilbert/digitalgarden/src/site/notes/Personal Notes/2023 Goals.md

 - [ ] Consider career PD around the summer
 - [ ] Find out about visiting Jamie again
 - [ ] Plan a summer holiday with the family

+- PD:
+	- Typescript - can write stuff in
+	- Carve out time to spend on DevOps learning
+	-